Octavius Catto: Activist for equal rights

 The Civil War increased Catto's activism for abolition and equal rights.
 He joined with Frederick Douglass and other black leaders to form a Recruitment Committee to sign up black men to fight for the Union and emancipation.
 After the Confederate invasion of Pennsylvania in 1863, Catto helped raise a company of black volunteers for the state's defense; their help, however, was refused by the staff of Major General Darius N. Couch on the grounds that the men were not authorized to fight.
-(Couch was later repremanded by US Secretary of War Edwin M. Stanton, but not until the aspiring soldiers had returned to Philadelphia.)
+(Couch was later reprimanded by US Secretary of War Edwin M. Stanton, but not until the aspiring soldiers had returned to Philadelphia.)
 Acting with Douglass and the Union League, Catto helped raise eleven regiments of United States Colored Troops in the Philadelphia area.
 These men were sent to the front and many saw action.
 Catto was commissioned as a major in the army but never saw action.

 On Friday, April 21, 1865, at the State House (Independence Hall) in Philadelphia, Catto presented the regimental flag to Lieutenant Colonel Trippe, commander of the 24th United States Colored Troops.
 An account of Catto's presentation speech was reported the following day in the Christian Recorder:

 In November 1864, Catto was elected to be the Corresponding Secretary of the Pennsylvania Equal Rights League.
 He also served as Vice President of the State Convention of Colored People held in Harrisburg, Pennsylvania, in February 1865.
 (Liberator March 3, 1865: 35).

 Catto fought for the desegregation of Philadelphia's trolley car system, along with his fiancée Caroline LeCount and abolitionist William Still.
 The May 18, 1865, issue of the New York Times ran a story discussing the civil disobedience tactics employed by Catto as he fought for civil rights:

 A meeting of the Union League of Philadelphia was held in Sansom Street Hall on Thursday, June 21, 1866, to protest and denounce the forcible ejection of several black women from Philadelphia's street cars.
 At this meeting, Catto presented the following resolutions:

 Later enlisting the help of Congressmen Thaddeus Stevens and William D. Kelley, Catto was instrumental in the passage of a Pennsylvania bill that prohibited segregation on transit systems in the state.
 Publicity about a conductor's being fined who refused to admit Catto's fiancée to a Philadelphia streetcar helped establish the new law in practice.

 Catto's crusade for equal rights was capped in March 1869, when Pennsylvania voted to ratify the 15th Amendment, which prohibited discrimination against citizens in registration and voting based on race, color or prior condition; effectively, it provided suffrage to black men.
 (No women then had the vote.)
 It was fully ratified in 1870.